-“We have to caution you because the research is clear: if you do long and slow exercise, your muscle — that’s slow-twitch fiber — will heal in as little as 24 hours.
+According to one expert, “We have to caution you because the research is clear: if you do long and slow exercise, your muscle — that’s slow-twitch fiber — will heal in as little as 24 hours.
 But when you work fast-twitch fiber, whether it’s an NFL athlete, or me or anyone, it takes about 48 hours for the muscle to recover and rebuild.
-We recommend [HIIT Exercise] be done three times a week and never on back to back days.
+We recommend [HIIT Exercise] be done three times a week and never on back to back days.”

 One important advantage to longer recovery periods is your body continues to burn more calories until it is healed.

 HIIT training is a combination of high and low periods of exercise designed to work out different muscle fiber types.
 HIIT workouts vary from a 1:4, 1:2, 1:1 ratio of high to low-intensity exercise.

 Here is an example of what a HIIT regimen would look like:

 So let’s say that for the first set you’re going to do something simple like high knees for the high-intensity period which is thirty seconds.
 You’re going to go all out with your high knees going as fast as you possibly can.

 For the recovery period, you would then jog in place at a slower pace.
 MHR in the graph means Maximum Heart Rate.
 After 2 minutes of jogging for the recovery period, you would once again open up and go full intensity again.